practicalli/clojure/data-structures/index.md

 * **Maps** - key-value pair (hash map)
 * **Sets** - a unique set of values

+## Characters
 Clojure data structure share the following characteristics:

 * **Immutable** - once a data structure is defined it cannot be changed.
-* **Persistent** - changes to data structures are created in a new data structure which is linked back to the original data structure
+* **Persistent** - changes to data structures are created in a new data structure which is linked back to the original data structure (structural sharing)
-* **Shared memory** - copies create during a change to a data structure share memory for the common elements
-* **Dynamically typed** - contains any value, including functions (as they evaluate to a value)
+* **Dynamically typed** - a data structure can contain any value, including functions (as they evaluate to a value) and other data structures (nested data structures)

 This section will cover the Clojure built in persistent data structures in more detail.